 Coloratura means she has a lot of agility with her vocal runs and trills, while lyric means that her high notes have a lot of power in them.

 Some will say that she's on the lighter side of a lyric soprano since she often does a mixed head voice for her high notes and not a full belt.

-No matter what she is in classical music or pop music terms, she is a powerful singer that has made a mark in the pop and R&B music world.
-We can learn a lot from the following 5 things that Ariana does when singing in order to try to mimic her beautiful voice.
+No matter what she is in classical music or pop music terms, she is a powerful singer that has made her mark in the pop and R&B music world.
+We can learn a lot from the following seven things that Ariana does when singing in order to try to mimic her beautiful voice.

 If you find yourself able to hit her high notes but not her low notes, sing her songs in a higher key than the original.
 Do the opposite if you find her high notes to be a struggle for you.

 Related Post: Do You Fit In The Alto Vocal Range Or Soprano?

 Ariana Grande has a killer falsetto voice that she showcases in most of her songs, if not all.
 She is often very soft with her verses, especially at the beginning of her songs.